Impact on local services

 We are regularly updating our Local Offer website with information about changes to services provided by us and other organisations providing support.
 Parents and carers are also encouraged to join the Disabled Children’s Register to receive email updates.

-The Council and Transport for London (TfL) are making a number of changes in response to the COVID-19 pandemic.
+The Council and Transport for London (TfL) are making a number of changes in response to the COVID-19 pandemic including making it compulsory to wear a face mask on all public transport.

-The Waste and Recycling Centres at Smugglers Way and Cringle Street are open.
+The Smugglers Way Household Waste and Recycling Centre will remain open from Sunday 20 December 2020.
 Please check the Western Riverside Waste Authority website for further details before visiting.

 We would also ask you not to have bonfires during this time as this will further impact upon people with breathing problems.